bmullan/ciab-remote-desktop/README.md

 ---
 ## The CIAB Remote Desktop System

-**CIAB Remote Desktop System current v2.1 Release Notes** This update introduces the following improvements and new features:
+**CIAB Remote Desktop System current v2.1 Release Notes**

+This update introduces the following improvements and new features.

 Both file uploads and downloads now work between a Users local PC and their CIAB Remote Desktop system.